 • Place both beans and plantain in a pressure cooker with enough water to cover them and cook till very soft

 • When soft, mash well with a wooden spoon and add in the fish (or crayfish) and palm oil.
-Allow to simmer for about 3 minutes
+Allow simmering for about 3 minutes

 • When cool, place in a food processor and puree till smooth.